nipy/nibabel/doc/source/coordinate_systems.rst

 subject): left to Right; posterior to Anterior; and inferior to Superior, respectively.
-Although it is common to call this convention "RAS", it is not quite universal, because some use "R", "A" and "S" in "RAS" to mean that the axes *starts* on the right, anterior, superior of the subject, rather than *ending* on the right, anterior, superior.
+Although it is common to call this convention "RAS", it is not quite universal, because some use "R", "A" and "S" in "RAS" to mean that the axes *start* on the right, anterior, superior of the subject, rather than *ending* on the right, anterior, superior.
 In other words, they would use "RAS" to refer to a coordinate system we would call "LPI".
 To be safe, we'll call our interpretation of the RAS convention "RAS+", meaning that Right, Anterior, Superior are all positive values on these axes.

-Some people also use "right" to mean the right hand side when an observer looks at the front of the scanner, from the foot the scanner bed.
+Some people also use "right" to mean the right hand side when an observer looks at the front of the scanner, from the foot of the scanner bed.
 Unfortunately, this means that you have to read coordinate system definitions carefully if you are not familiar with a particular convention.
 We nibabel / nipy folks agree with most of our brain imaging friends and many of our